 In the Manner of Duncan Phyfe (1770-1854)

 New York, 1805-1815

-Each of Klismos form with scrolled back with crest rail carved with gilt crossed flaming torches above a double cyma-shaped splat, with paneled stiles and an elliptic upholstered seat, the front legs turned and tapering with gilt flutes and capital elements.
+Pair of Federal Side Chairs, each of Klismos form with scrolled back with crest rail carved with gilt crossed flaming torches above a double cyma-shaped splat, with paneled stiles and an elliptic upholstered seat, the front legs turned and tapering with gilt flutes and capital elements.

 H: 32″, W: 18″, D: 18″

 Condition: lacking original (gilt) compo decorative elements on the seat rail in the center and above the legs.
 Various old repairs including restoration to breaks in the seat rails and old repairs to the joint of front leg and seat rails.
 Possible minute loss in height to front legs.
 Modern seat frames.
 Lightly cleaned of surface dirt.
 Woods: Maple rear stiles and Cherry front seat rail.

 Formerly a set of six, one chair from this set is in the collection of the Metropolitan Museum of Art and another is in the Kaufman Collection on view at the National Gallery of Art.
 Two other chairs from this set are in a highly distinguished private collection.

 The importance of these chairs can not be overstated as they redefine New York “Fancy” furniture and are probably by Duncan Phyfe.
 Of exceptional rarity, quality and beauty, their original surface condition make this unique set of chairs of museum quality.